 The English department encourages our graduate students at MA, MFA and PhD levels to apply for teaching assistantships, and we consider the professional support and teaching opportunities we offer second-to-none.
 We have been charged by the University to improve student literacy by putting all undergraduates through a minimum of three writing courses at the 100 and 200 levels, so there are many opportunities for graduate students to teach these classes.
 While the Department’s first priority is to provide instructors for the many sections of freshman composition offered each semester, qualified TAs will also have the opportunity to teach more advanced courses in composition, technical and professional writing, creative writing, and literature.

 In most cases, Teaching Assistants will actually be the instructor of record for the courses he or she teaches, and they are responsible for all course planning, content, and grading.
 Some upper-division courses, however, do offer traditional Teaching Assistantship positions, with the responsibilities of the TA being determined by the professor leading the course.
-Teaching Assistants must be registered for 6 hours of graduate credit in both Fall and Spring semesters and 3 hours if they teach during the Summer term.
+Teaching Assistants must be registered for 6 hours of graduate credit in both Fall and Spring semesters.

 Teaching Assistantship applications are due by January 15, as part of the admission process.
 The application for the Teaching Assistantship is included in the online application for general admissions, and requires the following materials:

-In approximately 500 words, address your reasons, preparation, and objectives for teaching English courses at the college level.
-These letters should be well-developed and concise.
+In approximately 250-500 words, your Teaching Assistantship Letter should address your reasons, preparation, and objectives for teaching English courses at the college level.
+This letter should be well-developed and concise and is Part B of the your general Teaching Assistantship Letter.
+See the English Admissions Page.

 Expository Writing Sample